kate-orlova/taxonomy-in-sitecore/README.md

 # How to Install
 1. Include the _TaxonomyInSitecore_ project to your Visual Studio solution;
 1. Define your Taxonomy structure;
+1. Create relevant to you _Data Templates_ in your Sitecore instance on the example of the attached ones in `Taxonomy Data Templates-1.0.zip` package

 # Contribution
 Hope you found this module useful, your contributions and suggestions will be very much appreciated.
 Please submit a pull request.